-Weaving a Global Tapestry: Reflections on SparkLab 2025 in Paris
+Weaving a Global Tapestry: SparkLab Paris 2025

 The Aspen International Partners team recently held the inaugural SparkLab in Paris - a workshop bringing together communications and programme staff from across the global Aspen network.
 Pip Souness, Marketing Manager at Aspen NZ, had the opportunity to attend and represent Aotearoa.
 Hosted by Aspen Institute France, the three-day gathering offered a unique opportunity to share strategies, strengthen relationships, and explore how deeper collaboration can expand our collective impact.
 Below, Pip reflects on the experience and what it means for our work here in NZ.